Azficel-T (az-FYE-sel - tee)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, blood vessel disorder (such as vasculitis), cold sores (herpes labialis), genetic disorders of the skin, immune system problems, or a history of skin cancer, keloids, or excessive scarring.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, blood vessel disorder (such as vasculitis), cold sores, genetic disorders of the skin, immune system problems, or a history of skin cancer, keloids, or excessive scarring.

 Possible Side Effects While Using This Medicine